 Various reports can be run by SIAM staff.
 Selected reports are run

-and distributed to the journal EICs on a monthly and quarterly basis.
+and distributed to the journal EIC on a monthly and quarterly basis.

 One report shows all papers in process, while others emphasize papers

 that have remained in one status for an unusually long time.